hongjinn/myproject-django-mod_wsgi-apache/README.md

   * ```ALLOWED_HOSTS = ['localhost','101.42.69.777','www.example.com]```
   * Put in your EC2 ip and the name of the site you plan to buy on Google Domains

 * Next we also need to delete the Git folder and create a brand new one.
 You don't want to change this repository which holds a generic template.
-You are creating a new repository for your personal proejct
+You are creating a new repository for your personal project
 ```
 rm -rf .git                     # Delete the folder .git which is in the exampledotcom/myproject folder
 git init                        # Do this command while in the exampledotcom/myproject folder